jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 devices within the network.
 Some virus can contain themself, create back door, and by pass security scanner by changing its MAC address or IP address.
 Depend on how many devices hackers want to control, they usually need a super computer to handle the task.

-The plan is:
-- Step 1: Get Access to one computers (USB stick and a custom Linux version)
-- Step 2:

 <center>

 <img src="images/access-gain.PNG">